-Be aware that if you have signed up for simple public liability insurance, the time it takes to initiate administrative procedures is often long.
+Be aware that if you have signed up for simple liability insurance, only the damage that you cause to a third party will be covered by your insurance.

 For small claims, be careful before declaring expenses to your insurance company because there could be a miscalculation.